CCBDA-UPC/Assignments-2025/Lab07.md

   Applying form.0001_initial...
 OK
 ```

-**Q7-11: Create an administrative Python script to have the AWS Elasticbeanstalk environment of the previous session up
+> :question: **Question 7.11**: Create an administrative Python script to have the AWS Elasticbeanstalk environment of the previous session up
-and running.**
+and running.

 To create the workflow, add to your responses repo the file `.github/workflows/aws.yml` containing the complete workflow
 listed above.